What is an In-Kind Donation? (+ How Nonprofits Can Manage Them)

-- Identify your needs: Think about everything in your organization that presents a problem and what goods or services could fix that problem.
-For example, you may have a leaky roof at your office that could use the work of a contractor.
+Think about everything in your organization that presents a problem and what goods or services could fix that problem.
+For example, you may have a leaky roof at your office that could use a contractor’s work.

 Next, think about your programmatic needs.